nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Mark tasks as done: `mark`

 Seems like the task is finally completed.
 Hooray!
-You can mark the task as done easily with `mark task`!
+You can mark the task as done with `mark task`!
 First, identify the index number of the task in the task list of[current team section](#current-team-section).
 If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.
 Next, key in `mark task <INDEX_NUMBER>` to mark the task as completed.